 Hulu has adapted The Handmaid’s Tale, the classic novel by Margaret Atwood, into a 10 episode saga of life in the dystopia of Gilead.
 Gilead is a totalitarian society in what was formerly the United States, ruled by a twisted Protestant fundamentalism in its ‘return to traditional values’.
 Host Jonathan Schwartz is joined by three fierce women of USC to discuss the series’ timeliness, its narrative of motherhood, the fear of religious fundamentalism, feminism, and the absence of a discussion on race.

-To listen to the Bedrosian Book Club discussion of The Underground Railroad click the orange arrow in the Soundcloud player here – or you can download it and subscribe through iTunes, Soundcloud, or Google Play
+To listen to the Price Projection Room discussion of The Kingdom click the orange arrow in the Soundcloud player at the top of this post.
+Or download and subscribe through Apple Podcasts, Soundcloud, or Google Play.

 Get Out follows a young African-American photographer on a visit to his white girlfriend’s parents’ home.
 The tag line sums up the deep horror of the film, “Just because you’re invited, doesn’t mean you’re welcome.”
 The film is funny, scary, and has sparked conversations (and even a viral challenge) throughout the country.